Rahu002/CameraManagement_DAL/README.md

 This project is a DataAccess Layer for camera management system built using Node.js, Express, and MongoDB.
 It allows users to perform CRUD operation on create and manage cameras and camera networks.

 <!----------------------------------------------------- Getting Started ------------------------------------------->
-To get started with this project, clone the repository to your local machine and run the following commands:
+To get started with this project, clone develope the repository to your local machine and run the following commands: npm install npm run compile : to compile all the .tc file to .js files npm start
-Copy code
-npm install
-npm start

 This will install the necessary dependencies and start the server.
-You can then access the API at http://localhost:3000.
+The API's can be accessed at http://localhost:3000.

 <!----------------------------------------------------- API Endpoints---------------------------------------------->
 <!-- Cameras -->